roboreactor/genflow_mini_alpha/README.md

 - system loads (from jtop) 📌tanatorn
 - download log file 📌chanapai
 - Motion system serial superposition serial problem 🚀chanapai
-- UI update on the website 🚀chanapai
+- UI update on the website ✅chanapai
 - Motion planing on the website 🚀chanapai
 </details>
 <div align="right">[ <a href="#roboreactor-genflow-mini">☝️to top </a> ]</div>